BrewBlox/brewblox-documentation/docs/hardware/heating_elements.md

 ### Protective Earth

-When working with electrical equipment in a wet environment, anything you can touch should be grounded for safety reasons.
-This is to ensure you never get in contact with the AC voltage from your mains.
+When working with electrical equipment, anything you can touch should be grounded for safety reasons.
+This is especially true in a potentially wet brewing environment and is to ensure you never get in contact with the AC voltage from your mains.
 When the AC voltage does touch the equipment exterior, it will run to ground and trip your Ground-Foult Circuit Breaker (GFCB).
-BrewPi heating elements are equipped with a Protective Earth (PE) connector to ground the exterior of your heating element and kettle.
+BrewPi heating elements are equipped with a Protective Earth (PE) terminal to ground the exterior of your heating element and kettle.

 ### Maximum current

-To protect the electric circuit in your building from an overload or short circuit (fire hazard) it is protected by a circuit breaker or, in old houses, a fuse.
+To protect the electric circuit in your building from an overload or short circuit (fire hazard) it is protected by a circuit breaker or (in old buildings) a fuse.
 The circuit breaker limits the current that can be drawn from a mains outlet and determines the maximum power of the heating element your can safely connect.

 To reduce waiting time at your brewing day we would advise you to buy the highest power heating element your mains outlet can power.
 Therefore you should find the maximum current ($I_{max}$) of the circuit breaker behind the outlet on your brewing location.
 Ask your electrician when you are unsure about the details of your electrical installation.